solncemy/BigData_assignment2/README.md

 ```bash
 docker compose up
 ```
 This will create 3 containers, a master node and a worker node for Hadoop, and Cassandra server.
-The master node will run the script `app.sh` as an entrypoint.
+The master node will run the script `app/app.sh` as an entrypoint.